 Tire size is a complex topic.
 On the sidewall, some of the numerals are listed in millimeters, while others are listed in inches.
 Additionally, depending on where you drive and how you drive, your car, light truck, or trailer may need a different tire size.

-Your owner's manual or the plaque often found on the driver's glove box door or inside the gas tank hatch can both tell you what car tire sizes you need.
+Your owner’s manual is the primary and most reliable source for determining the correct tire size, load capacity, and recommended inflation pressures for your vehicle.
+You can also find this information on the plaque often found on the driver’s glove box door or inside the gas tank hatch.
 This is the tire size that the vehicle manufacturer suggests.

 The numbers and other indicators on the sidewall of your current tires are a fantastic place to start if you’re interested in replacement tires for performance.
 We help you choose the correct tire size for your car and understand how tire sizes affect performance with 4x4 and off-roading vehicles.